Billet Work by Alexander Marsh, Ben Williams, and Casper Ryan

 Cons

-Some methods require specific performance conditions to be effective
+Some methods require specific conditions (e.g., good lighting, front-facing spectators)

 Effect